Hong Kong - Country Commercial Guide

 The Federation of Hong Kong Industries: The Federation of Hong Kong Industries’ goal is to promote and foster the interests of Hong Kong’s industrial and business communities, to promote trade, investment, technological advancement, manpower development, and business opportunities in Hong Kong.
 The organization also represents business’s views and advises the government on policies and legislation which affect business.

 The American Chamber of Commerce in Macau was founded in 2007 and stands at the forefront of development in Macau.
 AmCham Macau is one of the most influential Chambers in Macau.
-With new American-based corporations establishing themselves in Macau, AmCham Macau provides insight and business connectivity that is unrivaled by any other international chamber.
+With new American-based corporations establishing themselves in Macau, AmCham Macau provides insight and business connectivity that is unrivalled by any other international chamber.
 From retail to manufacturing, its members represent both diversity of interests and relationships.
-The Macao Chamber of Commerce supports the industrial and commercial sectors in Macau by safeguarding their legitimate rights and interests and promoting commercial links with other countries and regions.
+The Macau Chamber of Commerce supports the industrial and commercial sectors in Macau by safeguarding their legitimate rights and interests and promoting commercial links with other countries and regions.

 Limitations on Selling U.S. Products and Services